azinformatica/loki/docs/website/blog/2020-02-03-loki-version-update.md

 authorImageURL: "http://1.gravatar.com/avatar/c75de29c500eefb0743196d660ded435"
 ---

-## After a long time Loki updated the version of Vuetify!
+### After a long time Loki updated the version of Vuetify!

 That's right you read, Loki is updated with version 2.2.x of Vuetify!
-Therefore, a version 2.0.1 was released yesterday (01/02), with library version updates, features and bug / issue fixes.
+Therefore, a version 2.0.1 was released yesterday (01/02), with library version updates, features and bug/issue fixes.

 <!--truncate-->

+## Important questions

+These are some important questions and answers.

 ### Does this mean that I need to migrate my project version to Vuetify 2.2.x to update Loki?